Jaski-waterloo/Drug-Target-Interaction/README.md

 - This can cost 1-2 Billion Dollars per disease and upto 1-2 years
 - I trained my model on 50,000 such interactions
   - Positive Interactions
-    - When A drug binds to a protein
+    - When a drug binds to a protein
   - Negative Interaction
     - When a drug does not bind to a protein
-- Given a Protein and a Ligand, My model predicts if a drug is a binder to a Protein or not.
+- Given a Protein and a Drug, My model predicts if a drug is a binder to a Protein or not.
 - Hence saving a lot of time and money

 # Web interface